 Making good decisions

 Learning to make their choices helps children become more independent, responsible, and confident.
 While your child will not become decisive overnight, there's plenty we can do to help.
 Making good decisions is a skill set that needs to be developed like any other.
-We teach children how to use a decision framework to help them make choices and minimise the chances of making a wrong decision.
+We help children to understand the principles of critical thinking how to use a decision framework to help them make choices and minimise the chances of making a wrong decision.

 Setting and achieving goals

 Setting goals gives children incentive to move forward.
 Having goals enables children to focus and helps them to organise their time and resources so that they can make the very most of their time and life.
-Having goals for things children want to do and working towards them is an important part of growing up and being human.
+Having goals for things children want to do and working towards them is an important part of growing up and being human,we call this their personal vision.
 The road to achieving goals may not always run smoothly or be easy, but having goals, whether big or small, is part of what makes life good and points children in the direction they want to go, getting them interested and engaged.

 Strategies for managing stress